nsbgn/handalf/README.md

 placed at the position of <kbd>ShiftL</kbd>.

 It is *virtual*, in the sense that there is no physical key that has this property by default.
-We assigned it to <kbd>SuperR</kbd>, because that key that is often not present on keyboards anyway.
+We assigned it to the '102nd key', that is, the <kbd>\\</kbd>/<kbd>|</kbd> key that would exist to the right of
+<kbd>ShiftL</kbd> on ISO keyboards.

+This is a natural choice, because (if your keyboard has this key) it is already in the right spot, and there are other ways to generate the symbols it is associated with.

 ### Shift on a standard keyboard

 You may have noticed that <kbd>Shift</kbd> is on your right-hand thumb, but on a laptop keyboard, that's just <kbd>Space</kbd>!
-The compromise is as unobtrusive as possible:
+In trying to compromise in as unobtrusive a way as possible, I have landed on the
+following:

 <kbd>Shift</kbd> will also retain its function at the bottom of the
 outer edges of the keyboard, but, when combined with <kbd>AltGr</kbd> or